thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 The next thing we require is a sliding window of all `signal` values.
 This sliding window should always be the same size as `kernel` — in order to compute the dot product, both vectors must be the same size.
-If you paid attention in the previous article, we’ve already introduced the `partition` transducer for that precise effect, i.e. segmenting a linear input sequence into overlapping or non-overlapping chunks of a given size.
+If you paid attention in the previous article, we've already introduced the `partition` transducer for that precise effect, i.e. segmenting a linear input sequence into overlapping or non-overlapping chunks of a given size.